GrosSlava/gaml-c/Documentation/LanguageStandard/2-Types/13-TypeCast.md

 ```

 2. `unsafe_cast<|T|>(WHAT)` - unsafe cast object WHAT to T. \
-Unsafe cast can convert WHAT to T if there is any unsafe way to do it (e.g. convert to other type who have method to convert to T).
+Unsafe cast can convert WHAT to T if there is any safe or unsafe way to do it (e.g. convert to other type who have method to convert to T).

-For [class](../6-Classes/01-ClassSystem.md) unsafe_cast can convert from child to parent and from parent to child
+For [class](../6-Classes/01-ClassSystem.md) unsafe_cast can convert from child to parent and from parent to child.

 ### Example